greenelab/xswap-manuscript/manuscript.md

 ### Analytical approximation of the edge prior

-We also considered whether the probability of an edge existing across permuted networks could be written as a closed form equation involving the node pair's degree.
+We also considered whether the probability of an edge existing across permuted networks has a simple closed-form expression.
-A major simplification is the assumption that the probability of an edge existing is independent of all other potential edges.
+To derive such an expression, we first make the simplifying assumption that the probability of any given edge existing is independent of all other potential edges.
 We were unable to find a closed-form solution giving the edge prior without assuming independence in this way, which we believe is incorrect for XSwap.
 Nonetheless, we discovered a good analytical approximation to the edge prior for networks with many nodes and relatively low edge density (Figure {@fig:approx-quality}).